 Part 6: Is there any tool to recover photos directly from iPhone on iOS 13/12?

-You might have seen a few data recovery tools on the web, claiming to perform a direct data recovery on iOS 13/12.
-The truth is that as of now, there is no data recovery tool that can recover data from any device running on iOS 12 directly.
-Just like dr.fone – Recover (iOS), they can only retrieve your data from a previous backup.
-I would recommend you not to fall for their false claims and only go with a reputed tool (like dr.fone – Recover (iOS)) that provides 100% transparent results.
+You might have seen a few data recovery tools on the web, claiming to perform direct data recovery on iOS 13/12.
+The truth is that as of now, no data recovery tool can recover data from any device running on iOS 12 directly.
+Just like Dr.Fone – Recover (iOS), they can only retrieve your data from a previous backup.
+I would recommend you not to fall for their false claims and only go with a reputed tool (like Dr.Fone – Recover (iOS)) that provides 100% transparent results.

-That’s it folks!
-Now when you know all the common ways to recover photos disappeared from iPhone after update, you can easily overcome this issue.
+That’s it, folks!
+Now when you know all the common ways to recover photos disappeared from the iPhone after the update, you can easily overcome this issue.
 I followed the same drill after iOS 13 deleted my photos and got my lost content back as well.
 Go ahead and give these suggestions a try.
-In order to recover your data from an existing iCloud or iTunes backup, simply take the assistance of dr.fone - Data Recovery (iOS).
+To recover your data from an existing iCloud or iTunes backup, simply take the assistance of Dr.Fone - Data Recovery (iOS).
 It is a highly reliable tool that will come handy to you on numerous occasions.

 - 1. iOS 12 Troubleshooting